-She has recently designed and initiated a project to create an Italian digital platform that will provide a dynamic and flexible approach to language acquisition suited to the well-versed minds of Princeton students.
+In light of the transitional nature of the 21st century and its fast technological pace, Anna has designed and initiated, in collaboration with the McGraw Center for Teaching and Learning, a project to create an Italian digital platform that will provide a dynamic and flexible approach to language acquisition suited to the well-versed minds of Princeton students.

-Her research delves into different aspects of pedagogy and second language acquisition: from intercultural competency, to writing development in higher education, from language acquisition through special learning dis/ability, to teaching with technology.
-Through her research, she brings out the idea that, within the transitional and cross-cultural nature of the 21st century, second language acquisition offers a window to the world: an opportunity to rediscover our own cultural identity and critically embrace the “other.”
+Her research delves into different aspects of pedagogy and second language acquisition: from transformative learning theory to social justice in the language classroom, from writing development in higher education to language acquisition through special learning dis/ability.
+Through her research, she brings out the idea that, within the multilingual and cross-cultural nature of the 21st century, second language acquisition offers a window to the world: an opportunity to rediscover our own cultural identity and critically embrace the “other.”

 She is currently working on a textbook project that explores 21st- century authors whose voices and work variedly embody, interpret or antagonize dominant narratives in Italian contemporary society.
 From linguistic to corporeal, from gendered to political, from literary and musical to ethnic languages, this project forms a chorus of different voices that illuminate the plural and ever-changing character of society.